ethereum/go-ethereum/docs/interacting-with-geth/rpc/ns-debug.md

 | Console | `debug.traceCall(object, blockNrOrHash, [options])`                                                                             |
 |   RPC   | `{"method": "debug_traceCall", "params": [object, blockNrOrHash, {}]}`                                                          |

+#### TraceCallConfig

+TraceCallConfig is a superset of [TraceConfig](#traceconfig), providing additional arguments in addition to those provided by [TraceConfig](#traceconfig):

+- `stateOverrides`: `StateOverride`.
+Overrides for the state data (accounts/storage) for the call, see [StateOverride](/docs/developers/evm-tracing/built-in-tracers#state-overrides) for more details.
+- `blockOverrides`: `BlockOverrides`.
+Overrides for the block data (number, timestamp etc) for the call, see [BlockOverrides](/docs/developers/evm-tracing/built-in-tracers#block-overrides) for more details.
+- `txIndex`: `NUMBER`.
+If set, the state at the the given transaction index will be used to tracing (default = the last transaction index in the block).

 **Example:**

 No specific call options: